gamesbook/pyprototypr/docs/core_shapes.rst

-Almost every single shape will have a *stroke*, corresponding to the color of the line used to draw it, and a *stroke_width* which is the thickness in points (72 points per inch).
-All `Enclosed Shapes`_ will have a *fill* corresponding to the color used for the area inside it.
+Almost every single shape will have a *stroke*, corresponding to the color of the line used to draw it, and a *stroke_width* which is the thickness in points (72 points per inch); the default line color is black.

+All `Enclosed Shapes`_ will have a *fill* corresponding to the color used for the area inside it; the default fill color is white.

+A "shortcut" to setting both fill and stroke to be the same for a shape, is to use the property *fill_stroke* (see Example 2 below).

+If the fill is set to the keyword ``None`` (note the uppercase "N"), the area will have no fill color, and effectively become transparent.

+If the stroke is set to the keyword ``None`` (note the uppercase "N"), the line will have no color, and effectively become transparent.

 .. |fsb| image:: images/defaults/fill-stroke.png
    :width: 330